park-holidays-uk/pagebuilder/README.md

 ## PHAST Wizard Requirements

-* Must be able to create blocks as well as pages.
 * For dynamic blocks, it will need to populate the *payload_properties* field with a JSON object that is used to create dynamic traits (payload object). see **Fig. PW1R**

 ### FIG. PW1R